-Roles, responsibilities and accountabilities for decision making are structured so the firm manages and controls risks in line with the Three Lines of Defense principles, with supervision of these activities by the Board or its committees, thereby achieving effective segregation of duties.
+Roles, responsibilities and accountabilities for decision making are structured so that the Company manages and controls risks in line with the Three Lines of Defense principles, with supervision of these activities by the Board or its committees, thereby achieving effective segregation of duties.
 In particular:

-The first line of defense is responsible for the execution of the Board's strategy and for taking business and management decisions.
-This is primarily the responsibility of the Finance, Pricing and Underwriting, and Investment functions.

-- The second line of defense has responsibility for oversight and focuses on monitoring, challenging and providing insight to business functions using risk management tools and procedures.
-The Risk and Compliance functions reside within the second line of defense and are led by the Chief Risk Officer and Chief Financial Officer, respectively.
-Both report to the Executive Risk Committee and the Board's Investments, Risk and Capital Committee. - The third line of defense resides within the Auditors.
-The Internal Audit function, who reports to the Audit Committee and has unfettered access to the Board.
+- The first line of defense is responsible for the execution of the Board's strategy and for taking business and management decisions.
+This is primarily the responsibility of the Finance, Pricing and Underwriting, Actuarial and Investment functions. - The second line of defense has responsibility for oversight and focuses on monitoring, challenging and providing insight to business functions using risk management tools and procedures.
+The Risk and Compliance functions reside within the second line of defense and are led by the Chief Risk Officer and the Head of Compliance, respectively.
+Both report to the Executive Risk Committee and the Board. - The third line of defense is provided by the Internal Audit, an independent assurance function that evaluates and opines on the adequacy and effectiveness of both first and second line risk management approaches and tracks remediation progress.
+The Internal Audit Leader reports directly to the Chair of the Audit Committee and has unfettered access to the Board.